UN finds ‘credible evidence’ of sexual abuses by peacekeepers in Central African Republic - KESQ

 UN finds ‘credible evidence’ of sexual abuses by peacekeepers in Central African Republic

-(CNN) — The United Nations will send home a unit of 60 Tanzanian peacekeepers, after an investigation into “serious allegations” of sexual exploitation and abuse during their deployment in the Central African Republic, the UN announced on Friday.
+(CNN) — The United Nations will send home a unit of 60 Tanzanian peacekeepers over allegations of sexual exploitation and abuse in the Central African Republic, the UN announced on Friday.

-A preliminary investigation found credible evidence that eleven members of the unit were involved in sexual exploitation and abuse of four victims, UN spokesman Stephane Dujarric said in a statement.
+A preliminary investigation found “credible evidence” that eleven members of the unit were involved in sexual exploitation and abuse of four victims, UN spokesman Stephane Dujarric said.

+The victims have received care from humanitarian groups working with the UN, according to their “medical, psychosocial and protection” needs, it said.

+The UN has had a mission in the conflict-torn Central African Republic since 2014, where thousands of peacekeepers have been deployed.

-The victims are receiving support from humanitarian groups partnered with the UN, while the Tanzanian unit has been relocated and its members confined to the barracks, Dujarric also said.
+The eleven suspects had been working at a temporary base in the west of the country.
+The Tanzanian unit has now been relocated to another base and its members confined to the barracks.

-“The unit will be repatriated once their presence is no longer required by the investigation,” he added.
+“The unit will be repatriated once their presence is no longer required by the investigation,” Dujarric said.

 Tanzanian authorities have also dispatched investigation officers to the Central African Republic.